 Look out for lobsters, barracuda, start fish, and conch shells.
 There are more than 500 species of marine life in the reef.
 You cannot go swimming to the reef from the beach, but you can reach up to the place where the waves break up.
 You have to wear a life jacket and apply eco-friendly sunscreen while snorkeling.
 It is mandatory.

-Diving And Snorkeling
+Puerto Morelos Diving and Snorkeling

 You can either just skim the surface or go deep down.
 There are cenotes and wrecks that advanced divers can explore.
 While they can do a challenging dive, there are ample easy dives too for beginners in the shallower sections.
-You have a chance to see eagle rays, lobsters, crab, turtles, and many schools of colorful fish.
+You have a chance to see eagle rays, lobsters, crabs, turtles, and many schools of colorful fish.

 - 2 wrecks – a large pelagic and a smaller navy boat.